github/developer.github.com/content/v3/pulls/comments.md

 <%= headers 204 %>

-## Custom MIME Types
+## Custom media types

-These are the supported MIME types for pull request comments.
-You can read more about the use of MIME types in the API [here](/v3/media/).
+These are the supported media types for pull request comments.
+You can read more about the use of media types in the API [here](/v3/media/).

     application/vnd.github.VERSION.raw+json
     application/vnd.github.VERSION.text+json